james-t-larson/neutral-times-api/taskell.md

 ## To Do

+- Create doc for getting db and redis setup for development
 - Expand Event Registry to all publishers and widen range of sentiment filter
     > Not enough articles are coming in
 - Get sentiment working properly for generated articles